bdenney/phase-1-pinball-world/README.md

 ## Challenge #1
 Make a request to `http://localhost:3000/games` and add the names of all the games in the `#game-list` nav element.
 We want to see both the name **and** the manufacturer for each game, since some games have the same name from different manufacturers.
 The end result should be of the format `name (manufacturer)`.
 For example, `Ghostbusters (Stern)`.

-We want each element to be an `h5` tag.
+(Optional) If you want the styling to work, each element needs to be an `h5` tag.

 ## Challenge #2